-One great thing about this smoothie is that it will actually fill you up just by itself.
-However, if you’re looking for something to eat that goes well with it then something like a granola compliments it quite well.
+One great thing about this smoothie is that it will fill you up just by itself.
+However, if you’re looking for something to eat that goes well with it, then something like granola compliments it quite well.

-As with any smoothie you can add extras such as flax seeds, chia seeds or even protein powder.
-It really just depends what you’re looking to get out of your smoothie.
-For me I prefer it without any of these.
-If you do want to add these to the recipe, then 1 Tbsp. should be more than enough.
+As with any smoothie, you can add extras such as flax seeds, chia seeds or even protein powder.
+It just depends what you’re looking to get out of your smoothie.
+For me, I prefer it without any of these.
+If you do want to add these to the recipe, then one tablespoon should be more than enough.

 Strawberry Blueberry Smoothie Recipe